Videos

 During Shooting:

-- Do a quick sound check to ensure clear audio and sufficient sound levels
+- Do a quick sound check to ensure clear audio and sufficient sound levels.

 After Shooting: